 Recognize risks.
 Certain pedestrian situations are more dangerous than others.
 Be ready and able to identify them as such.
 If the crosswalk is telling you it’s safe to cross at a crosswalk where cars are allowed to yield and then turn, it is not safe until you’ve made sure there are no turning cars!
 While it should never happen, some drivers fail to yield to pedestrians.
 Be alert and keep an eye out for situations where there might be a higher risk of this happening.

 Walk defensively.
 Okay put your fists back down, that’s not quite what we mean.
 Although it might seem silly walking defensively is an important safety tactic.
 What does it mean to walk defensively?
-It means always being alert that a driver could make a mistake that could affect you and reducing that risk as best as is in your power.
+It means always being alert that a driver could make a mistake that could affect you.
 For instance, if for whatever reason you are walking along a road that doesn’t have a sidewalk you should always make sure to walk towards oncoming traffic.
 This way you can do your part in removing yourself from a possibly dangerous situation (e.g. a car driving along the curb).

 Follow all established pedestrian laws.
 Don’t jaywalk, don’t cross when street traffic signs are telling you not to.
 While you may think that it isn’t always necessary to follow these rules you are putting yourself, and drivers, at an unnecessary risk by not doing so.